mixpanel/docs/pages/docs/features/advanced.md

     - **In Numeric: What is the difference between (not set) and (non-numeric values)?**
         - (not set) as explained above for string refers to property values that have not been associated to any specific property value
         - (non numeric values) refers to set values that have just been sent in as non-numeric data type.
-For example, you’re looking to track time spent and have coded that as a numeric property, but for some reason some values are tracked as “a”, or “b” which are not-numeric.
+For example, you’re looking to track time spent and have coded that as a numeric property, but for some reason some values are tracked as "a", or "b" which are not-numeric.
 - **Some Common How-do-I(s)**
     - **How do I know is set, (not set)?**